The GDPR, One Year In

 The Cost of Non-Compliance with GDPR

-For situations of non-compliance, GDPR distinguishes between damages and penalties – and in keeping with its principal that personal data privacy is an essential right, it takes them both very seriously.
-Persons who have been damaged by violations of the GDPR are entitled to receive full and effective compensation for all damages – with the additional requirement that “the concept of damage should be broadly interpreted… in a manner which fully reflects the objectives of this Regulation.”
+For situations of non-compliance, GDPR distinguishes between damages and penalties – and in keeping with its principle that personal data privacy is an essential right, it takes them both very seriously.
+Persons who have been damaged by violations of the GDPR are entitled to receive full and effective compensation for all damages – with the additional requirement that “the concept of damage should be broadly interpreted… in a manner that fully reflects the objectives of this Regulation.”

 And aside from owing damages to individuals, violators of GDPR are also subject to administrative fines and penalties.
 The baseline penalty for serious violations is 20,000,000 EUR, but can go as high as 4% of annual turnover if the violator is part of an “undertaking.”
-It’s a little complicated, because it’s a little vague — but essentially an undertaking means that if the violator is under the control of, for example, a large parent company, then the 4% maximum fine can be assessed against the combined turnover of the violator and the parent company.
+It’s a little complicated because it’s a little vague — but essentially an undertaking means that if the violator is under the control of, for example, a large parent company, then the 4% maximum fine can be assessed against the combined turnover of the violator and the parent company.

 Notable Non-Compliance Violations of the GDPR

 The biggest fine assessed to date is the 50,000,000 EUR fine that was levied against Google for its failure to truly gain informed consent from individuals before collecting and processing their data to be used for ad targeting, among other purposes.
 Although Google did have an “I consent” checkbox, the French supervisory agency that levied the fine felt that, given the complexity of Google’s operations and data processes, individuals could not truly understand what they were consenting to – and thus GDPR was violated.